 How popular are the outdoors?
-Which activities are the most common?
+What outdoor industry trends are the most common?
 What and how do outdoor consumers prefer to buy and what is their purchasing decision based on?

 For the Outdoor Consumer Report 2021, a total of 9,500 people from 19 European countries were asked about their outdoor activities and consumer behavior in a representative survey focussing on age and gender in August and September 2021.